Production Orders

 Production Order Header

-In the header, all data related to the production order is summarized, such as: job number and reference customer, linked project, start/end date, article, bill of materials version, routing, quantity to be produced, etc.
+In the header, all data regarding the production order is summarized, such as: number, lot, and year, the data of the job and the reference customer, the connected project, start and end date, information related to the item to be produced, with the bill of materials version and cycle, quantity to be produced and produced.

 Specific buttons: